vic/apollo-phoenix-websocket/README.md

 to work out of the box with an [Absinthe backend](#absinthe-backend).

 But if need araises, you can supply some advanced options to customize how it works.
-Here's is a commented example of the options that you can set for APW:
+Here's is a commented example of the options that you can set for APW, with their respective default values:

 ```javascript